GraNNDis: Efficient Unified Distributed Training Framework for Deep GNNs on Large Clusters: Evaluation

-In this section and~\cref{fig:deep_wide_sensi}, we demonstrate how much benefit \thiswork bring by providing a unified framework between full-graph training and mini-batch training.
-We trained deeper GNNs of 56- and 112-layers GNN, with the hidden dimension size from 128 to 512.
-Surprisingly, in our cluster environment, both the full-graph training (FG) and the mini-batch training (MB) baselines often fail from out-of-memory errors.
-In full-graph training, it is a natural phenomenon because it requires enough GPU memory to store all vertex feature for all layers.
-The mini-batch training is expected to run by forming smaller mini-batches.
-However, MB failed to train them even at the mini-batch size of 1, despite our effort on enabling checkpointing~\cite{pytorch} for saving memory space.
-It is mainly because the neighbor explosion over hundred layers causes too much redundancy, making the size of the mini-batch almost equal to that of the entire graph.
+To observe the scalability of \thiswork on a hyper-scale dataset, we trained ogbn-papers100M (Papers).
+The results are shown in~\cref{fig:hypers}a.
+We used 3-layer 64-hidden size GraphSAGE and normalized all results to the training time of SALIENT++ running on a single server.
+FB\_base fails to train from OOM issues, even with 16 GPUs from 4 servers.
+SALIENT++ (MB\_base) is able to train the model with a smaller batchsize and aggressive sampling, but it does not scale well due to large redundancy.
+On the other hand, \thiswork at full-batch mode using \intersampling (FLX-EAS) is able to train the model with good scalability in the number of servers.
+FLX-EAS provides a huge speedup ranging from 3.37$\times$ to 4.74$\times$ compared to the baseline with the same number of servers.
+Further, it achieves 60.84\% accuracy, while MB\_base got 60.58\%.
+This supports that \intersampling provides stable convergence.

-On the other hand, \thiswork uses a fetch-then-split strategy in \cobatch.
-Because it generates a batch at a server level with aggregated GPUs, heavy memory overhead from deeper and wider GNNs can be mitigated. \Intersampling also strongly supports the training of deep GNNs with limited resources.
-As a result, \thiswork is the only choice to train the Reddit graph dataset in a 112-layer and 256-hidden-dimension with the cluster under test.
-Additionally, in the settings where the full-graph training can be conducted, \thiswork provides 1.41$\times$ and 1.64$\times$ speedup in 56- and 112-layer GNNs, respectively.
+In \cref{fig:hypers}b, we demonstrate the benefit of \thiswork by providing \cobatch and \intersampling on deeper GNNs of 56- and 112-layers with Reddit dataset, and the hidden size ranging from 128 to 512.
+In our cluster environment, both the FB\_base and the MB\_base baselines often fail from out-of-memory errors.
+This is a natural phenomenon in FB\_base because it requires enough GPU memory to store all vertex features from all layers.
+In such cases, MB\_base is expected to be an alternative, which allows training with smaller mini-batches.
+Unfortunately, MB\_base failed to train them even at the mini-batch size of 1, despite our faithful effort to save memory space such as checkpointing~\cite{pytorch}.
+On the other hand, \thiswork generates a batch at a server level with aggregated GPUs, which can mitigate heavy memory overhead of deeper and wider GNNs with less redundancy.
+As a result, \thiswork in mini-batch mode with \intersampling (CoB-EAS) is the only choice to train the Reddit dataset in a 112-layer and 256-hidden dimension size with the cluster under test.
+Moreover, when the model fits the memory with FB\_base, \thiswork provides speedups of 2.92$\times$ and 2.91$\times$ in 56- and 112-layer GNNs, respectively.